-You may have seen a lot of commercials for a new and improved credit card offered by Bank of America called the BankAmericard Cash Rewards™.
+You may have seen a lot of commercials for a credit card offered by Bank of America called the BankAmericard Cash Rewards™.
 Although this card offers a solid rewards program with a good interest rate and no annual fee, it’s nothing new and it’s certainly not improved.
 In fact, there are other credit cards that offer exactly what this card offers with additional perks you won’t find from Bank of America.
 Here are the latest details for the BankAmericard Cash Rewards offer.
 From this, you can determine whether the card belongs in your wallet.

 The big attraction for all potential Bank of America cardholders is a rewards program that offers the following:

 Despite the quality of this offer, there are cards that offer a better rewards program and a better introductory APR, but not together.
-The fact that the competing offers span two cards is irrelevant because cardholders of the BankAmericard Cash Rewards can’t effectively take advantage of both an introductory 0% APR for transfers and the cash back rewards.
+The fact that the competing offers span two cards is irrelevant because cardholders of the BankAmericard Cash Rewards can’t effectively take advantage of both an introductory 0 percent APR for transfers and the cash back rewards.
 Either you use the card to reap the reward benefits or transfer a balance.
 If you do both, you’ll probably end up with more debt than you started with, making the situation even worse.

-Bank of America has put out a good card in launching the new and improved BankAmericard Cash Rewards™, but it might not be good enough when compared to a few other offers.
+Bank of America has put out a good card in the BankAmericard Cash Rewards™ but you may want to compare this offer to a few other offers to determine which one fits your needs the best.
 For more information such as terms and conditions, visit the BankAmericard Cash Rewards application.

 Important Note!
 The information in this article is believed to be accurate as of the date it was written.
 Please keep in mind that credit card offers change frequently.
 Therefore, we cannot guarantee the accuracy of the information in this article.
 Please verify all terms and conditions of any credit card prior to applying.